Winston Peters' pension leaker 'could have covered footprints'

 The Deputy Prime Minister is pursuing legal action, claiming a breach of privacy, after media received an anonymous tip-off in 2017 that Peters had been overpaid his superannuation.

-MSD national manager Debbie Raines was called by Crown lawyer Victoria Casey QC to give evidence yesterday.
+MSD national manager Debbie Raines was called by Crown lawyer Victoria Casey QC to give evidence on Friday.

 She told the court she conducted an internal investigation into whether staff had leaked the NZ First leader's private information after it had become public.